tnurbek/tnurbek.github.io/index.md

         <h2 class="mt-4">About me</h2>
         <p class="text-justify">
             I am Nurbek Tastan, currently pursuing a Master of Science degree in Machine Learning.
-I am associated with the <a href="https://www.sprintai.org/">SPriNT-AI lab</a> at MBZUAI, where I conduct my research under the guidance of my supervisor, Dr. Karthik Nandakumar.
+I am associated with the <a target="_blank" class="usual-link" href="https://www.sprintai.org/">SPriNT-AI lab</a> at MBZUAI, where I conduct my research under the guidance of my supervisor, Dr. Karthik Nandakumar.
 With over three years of professional experience as a Data Scientist, I possess a comprehensive knowledge of the modern machine learning pipeline and strong mathematical and probabilistic thinking skills.
 I specialize in modeling complex